A logistics firm owned by drinks giant, Gerber Juice, has doubled its volumes in the last year, through its warehouses in Bridgwater, Somerset.

 Now with his Devonshire-sourced seafood products in large supermarkets such as Sainsbury’s, Mr Bailey has won numerous awards, including the Outstanding Small Business award from the IGD Food Industry Awards last year.

-He commented: “Leveraging a bigger, established company like Gerber’s supply chain expertise has help take my business from the kitchen table to a national stage.
+He commented: “Leveraging a bigger, established company like Gerber’s supply chain expertise has helped take my business from the kitchen table to a national stage.
 The Potted Fish Company is now swimming upstream.”

 Gerber’s general manager for logistics, Alan Armstead, added: “We are delighted to have grown the 3PL business so quickly and are also very proud that all our clients are pleased with both the cost and the service we deliver.